srikrishnanr/haskell/README.md

 map operations
 --------------
-* monoidic operations on elements inserted into a map.
+* monoidic operations on elements inserted into a container.
-	* for eg., Perform aggregation of values as data items are observed
+	* for eg., Continuously perform aggregation of values upon changes to the container.
+Should be monoidic.

 Grouping operations
 -------------------